eweast/S4-Validation/README.md

-Service Stack Server-Side Validation for AngularJS (S4Validation)
+Service Stack Server-Side Validation for AngularJS
 ===============================

 *** Work in Progress *** Not complete, not even spell checked.

+The ultimate goal of "servicestack-angular-validation" is to wire together Service Stack and Angular's validation capabilties with as little configuaration as possible while relying on both frameworks to do the heavy lifting.

-When using Service Stack <a href="https://github.com/ServiceStack/ServiceStack/wiki/Validation#fluentvalidation-for-request-dtos">Fluent Validation</a>, validation errors for request DTO are returned as in the following JSON example.
+When using Service Stack <a href="https://github.com/ServiceStack/ServiceStack/wiki/Validation#fluentvalidation-for-request-dtos">Fluent Validation</a>, validation errors are returned within the `Errors` array as the following examples shows.

 ```javascript
 // Source: https://github.com/ServiceStack/ServiceStack/wiki/Validation#fluentvalidation-for-request-dtos